eamena-project/eamena-arches-dev/data/bibref/README.md

-# "How-to-cite" EAMENA database and data
+# "How-to-cite" EAMENA database and datasets

-Objective: to make the EAMENA database and its specific datasets citable.
+Automate the generation of bibliographic references for the EAMENA database and its various datasets

 ## citation-generator

 `citation-generator` will be a function working with EAMENA resources (HP, IR, etc.), Search URL and bbibliographical references.